kumahq/kuma-website/docs/docs/1.2.3/policies/traffic-metrics.md

           kuma.io/service: dataplane-metrics
 ```

-Allow the traffic from Grafana to Prometheus Server and from Prometheus Server to Dataplane metrics and for other Prometheus components:
+Allow the traffic from Grafana to Prometheus Server and from Prometheus Server to data plane proxy metrics and for other Prometheus components:

 ```yaml
 apiVersion: kuma.io/v1alpha1